 Lawrence is completing his sixth year as a member of the board of Global Gathering Place.
 He served as chair for two years and was secretary for two years earlier, as well.
 His association with GGP goes back about 10 years, when he began mentoring individuals and regularly attending Coffee and Conversation—both of which he continues to do today.
 His forefathers were immigrants from Norway and from Ireland and he has always had an affinity with newcomers to this country.
 With his background as a retired editor and teacher, he takes a special interest in GGP’s language program.

-During the past several years, Alan has volunteered at Global Gathering Place as a regular participant in the weekly ‘coffee and conversation’ sessions, as a personal monitor to clients wishing to improve their writing skill, and as an assistant on various excursions.
+During the past several years, Alan has volunteered at Global Gathering Place as a regular participant in the weekly ‘Coffee and Conversation’ sessions, as a personal mentor to clients wishing to improve their writing skills, and as an assistant on various excursions.
 A retired sociology professor at the University of Saskatchewan, he taught a course on immigration and refugee policy and long chaired the International Studies Program.
 His extensive international experience has influenced his longstanding commitment to immigrants and refugees.
-He continues to be affiliated with the Saskatoon Refugee Council, Saskatoon Open Door Society, Amnesty International, and Canadian International Council.
+He continues to be affiliated with the Saskatoon Refugee Coalition, Saskatoon Open Door Society, Amnesty International, and Canadian International Council.

 Gurtej joined as board member after successfully completing the “Bridging to Non-Profit Governance” program offered by Global Gathering Place.
 He has more than 15 years of work experience in information technology services specializing in operations and projects.
 He is new to Canada and is passionate about opportunities for continuous learning and improving professional skills.
 For him to serve on the Global Gathering Board has been a privilege, and indeed one of the unique and most valuable experiences of life.